IAudioDeviceManager

 abstract getPlaybackDevice(): string;

-The current audio playback device.
+The current playback device.

 getPlaybackDeviceInfo